StarManTheGamer/poly-newdocs/docs/objects/world/NPC.md

 ### Died { event }

-Gets triggered when the NPC dies.
+Fires when the NPC dies.

 **Example**